scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Announcing Large Numbers of Path Segments** <br>
-A variant of the previous attack is possible if the adversary controls multiple (at least two) ASes.
+This attack is possible if the adversary controls multiple (at least two) ASes.
 The adversary can create a large number of links between the ASes under its control, which do not necessarily correspond to physical links.
 This allows the adversary to multiply the number of PCBs forwarded to its downstream neighbor ASes.
 This in turn increases the chance that one or several of these forwarded PCBs are selected by the downstream ASes.

 In general, the number of PCBs that an adversary can announce this way scales exponentially with the number of consecutive ASes the adversary controls.
 However, this also decreases their chance of being chosen by a downstream AS for PCB dissemination or by an endpoint for path construction, as these relatively long paths have to compete with other, shorter paths.
 Furthermore, both endpoints and downstream ASes can detect poorer quality paths in the data plane and switch to better paths.

 **Wormhole Attack** <br>
-A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another, colluding malicious AS M2.
-This creates new segments to M2 and M2's downstream neighbor ASes, which may not correspond to actual paths in the network topology.
-Similarly, a fake path can be announced through a fake peering link and attract traffic even across ISDs.
+A malicious AS M1 can send a PCB not only to their downstream neighbor ASes, but also out-of-band to another, non-neighbor colluding malicious AS M2.
+This creates new segments to M2 and M2's downstream neighbor ASes, simulating a link between M1 and M2 which may not correspond to an actual link in the network topology.

-Without specific prevention mechanisms, these so-called wormhole attacks are unavoidable in routing.
-The current implementation of SCION does not yet provide wormhole prevention mechanisms.

-**Fake Peering Link Announcement** <br>
-As an instance of a wormhole attack, an adversary can advertise fake peering links, thus offering short routes to many destination ASes within and outside its own ISD.
-Downstream ASes will likely have a policy of preferring paths with many peering links and thus are more likely to disseminate PCBs from the adversary.
-Similarly, endpoints are more likely to choose short routes that make use of peering links.
-However, a peering link can only be used if the neighboring AS also announces it.
-If the adversary is colluding with an external AS, a wormhole becomes possible.
+Similarly, a fake path can be announced through a fake peering link between two colluding ASes, even if in different ISDs.
+An adversary can advertise fake peering links between the two colluding ASes, thus offering short paths to many destination ASes.
+Downstream ASes might have a policy of preferring paths with many peering links and thus are more likely to disseminate PCBs from the adversary.
+Similarly, endpoints are more likely to choose short paths that make use of peering links.
 In the data plane, whenever the adversary receives a packet containing a fake peering link, it can transparently exchange the fake peering hop fields with valid hop fields to the colluding AS.
 To avoid detection of the path alteration by the receiver, the colluding AS can replace the added hop fields with the fake peering link hop fields the sender inserted.

-To defend against this kind of wormhole attacks, it is necessary to be able to detect these attacks.
-The current implementation of SCION is not yet able to do this.
+To defend against this attack, methods to detect the wormhole attack are needed.
+Per link or path latency measurements can help reveal the wormhole and render the fake peering link suspicious or unattractive.
+Without specific detection mechanisms these so-called wormhole attacks are unavoidable in routing.

 ## Denial of Service Attacks {#dos-cp}

-The beaconing process in the SCION control plane relies on control-plane communication: When ASes are propagating PCBs to downstream neighbor ASes, when they are registering PCBs as path segments at the core control services, or when they are looking up path segments at their own or a neighboring ISD's core, they constantly exchange control-plane messages with other ASes.
-DoS attacks, where attackers overload different parts of the IT infrastructure, may make it difficult to exchange these messages.

-SCION offers protection against volumetric DoS attacks, which aim to exhaust network bandwidth on links; in this case, ASes can switch to alternative paths that do not contain the congested links.
-However, it may be more difficult to avoid transport protocol attacks, where the attacker tries to exhaust the resources on a target server, such as a control service server, by opening many connections to this server.
-Possible means to mitigate this kind of DoS attacks are basically the same as for the current Internet, e.g., geo-blocking or using cookies.
+The beaconing process in the SCION control plane relies on control-plane communication.
+ASes exchange control-plane messages within each other when propagating PCBs to downstream neighbors,  when registering PCBs as path segments at the core control services, or during core path lookup.
+Volumetric DoS attacks, where attackers overload a link, may make it difficult to exchange these messages.
+SCION limits the impact of volumetric DoS attacks, which aim to exhaust network bandwidth on links; in this case, ASes can switch to alternative paths that do not contain the congested links.
+In addition, reflection-based attacks are prevented, as thanks to path-awareness, response packets are returned on the same path to the actual sender.
+Control plane traffic can also be marked with priority using the TrafficClass field in the SCION common header, and mapped to a prioritized queue on border routers.

+In addition to this, critical control services should be further protected to preserve their availability with filtering and rate-limiting.
+Thanks to its path-awareness, SCION enables more fine-grained filtering mechanisms, that can be employed to prevent misuse of critical request to the control plane:

+- ISD / AS whitelisting only allows requests from certain categories to pass the filter (e.g. requests from infrastructure nodes of the same AS, ISD, or from neighboring ASes)
+- Path length filtering discriminates packets based on the length of the traversed path (e.g. empty path for AS internal traffic, one hop paths limiting traffic to one-hop neighbors; and based on the number of path segments  to distinguish requests from external ISDs)
+- Rate limiting, that can be applied based on various identifiers (endpoint address, AS, or ISD)

+A combination of the mechanism above is used to prevent flooding attacks on the control service.
+In addition, the control services are designed to be deployed on replicated instances.
+Different instances can be made available only to specific groups of endpoints.
+For example, an AS could set up path server replicas such that one replica handles all requests originating from outside the AS, whereas another replica can only be reached by end hosts within an AS.

 # IANA Considerations